FoundingHQ/fx/packages/devkit/README.md

 # List available features and presets with descriptions
 npx fx list

-# Takes in a fx configuration file and adds the features listed
+# Takes in a fx preset file and adds the features listed
-npx fx bootstrap <preset|path/to/fx.json>
+npx fx bootstrap <preset|path/to/preset.json>
 ```